tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 I'll start by saying that in other languages, point-free functions are entirely standard.
 In Haskell, for example, most functions are automatically curried (which is appropriate, since both Haskell and currying are named after the mathematician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry)), so point-free style follows naturally from that.
 I know that "other people are doing it" in itself is a bad argument.
 I bring this up only to point out that Ramda isn't inventing some shiny new hotness here but is drawing upon decades of research and theory.
 It may be shiny and hot, but it's not new.

 So why is it so popular outside of JavaScript Land?
 I admit I've sometimes had a hard time articulating the benefits, other than it's fun!
 But [this article from Randy Coulman](http://randycoulman.com/blog/2016/06/21/thinking-in-ramda-pointfree-style/) really helped me solidify things more.
 I've mentioned that point-free style can make your functions more concise.
 Great.
-But the real selling point for me is that it transforms the way you think about functions.
+But the real selling point for me is that it alters the way you think about functions.
 Instead of focusing on the data itself, you start thinking more in terms of the transformations that need to take place to get what you need.
 It's less about the *how* and more about the *what*.
 It truly is more declarative.
-I know the "word" declarative gets thrown around a lot these days, but to me, point-free functions really are declarative because you're declaring relationships between data.
+I know the word "declarative" gets thrown around a lot these days, but to me, point-free functions really are declarative because you're declaring relationships between data.

 After all, what is functional programming?
 It's programming with functions, yes, but the best description I've heard as to what sets it apart from other styles of programming is this: the data is separate from the functions that operate on it.
 In essence, functional programming is about using functions to describe relationships between sets of data.
 You see some of that when using React, for example.
 A React component is essentially a function that turns application data into data that can be rendered.